The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 * Must be used within 30 seconds
 * 90 second cooldown

 This would be unimpressive if not for the fact that Pneuma is considered a GCD heal.
 This effectively gives you a damage-neutral 900p AoE heal.

 ## Pepsis

 ![Pepsis](https://xivapi.com/i/003000/003669_hr1.png)

-* Converts shields from your GCD heals that are currently applied into raw healing.
+* Converts shields from your GCD heals that are currently applied into raw healing
 * 450p heal for E.Diagnosis shields
 * 350p heal for E.Prognosis shields
 * Shields are removed when used
 * 30 second cooldown

 Like Scholar's Emergency Tactics, but in reverse (you use the heal first, then use Pepsis).
-Due to the way snapshotting works, it is possible to have an instance of damage consume the shield, *and* get healing from Pepsis.
+Due to the way snapshotting works, it is possible to have an instance of damage consume the shield *and* get healing from Pepsis.
 To do this, you need to use Pepsis between the damage snapshotting and resolving.

 ## Rhizomata